Vercel

-Configure the Microsoft Teams adapter with Azure Bot Service.
+Microsoft Teams adapter for Chat SDK.
+Configure with Azure Bot Service.

 Installation